abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

 # Python supporting TensorFlow 1.5 to get AVX instruction-void CPU into work
 TensorFlow uses on AVX instruction-void CPU may be as good as that on more modern CPU

-As all TensorFlow version newer than 1.5 require very pricey CPU capable of performing AVX instruction, TensorFlow version 1.5 can still work on any CPU incapable of AVX instruction
+While a TensorFlow version newer than 1.5 requires very pricey CPU capable of performing AVX instruction, the TensorFlow version 1.5 can still work on a CPU incapable of performing AVX instruction

-Now the point of problem is; this TensorFlow can only be utilized by using Python version 3.6 or older only, which is now difficult to build due to incompatibilility or incorrectness interfacing between it and current OS mainstream packages, leading to build failures.
+Now the point is; this TensorFlow can only be utilized by using Python version 3.6 or older only, which is now difficult to build due to incompatibilility or interfacing incorrectness between it and current OS mainstream packages, leading to build failures.
 This because of its due EOL (end-of-life) as stated on its official page:
 ##### Warning: Python 3.6.0 reached end-of-life on 2021-12-23.
 It is no longer supported and does not receive security updates.
 We recommend upgrading to the latest Python release